 - To other members of our group of companies (including outside of your home jurisdiction) for the purposes set out in this Candidate Privacy Notice and as necessary to administer the application and recruitment process.

-- If we take part in or are involved with a corporate business transaction, such as a merger, acquisition, joint venture, or financing or sale of company assets through which we may disclose personal information to a third party during negotiation of, in connection with or as an asset in such a corporate business transaction.
+- If we take part in or are involved with a corporate business transaction, such as a merger, acquisition, joint venture, or financing or sale of company assets through which we may disclose personal data to a third party during negotiation of, in connection with or as an asset in such a corporate business transaction.

 - In the event of insolvency, bankruptcy, or receivership.